Bruspashko/it338final/README.md

   Gatsby's Magento2.3 catalog viewer
 </h1>

 This is a simple catalog viewer that uses GraphQL and pulls product infromation from Magento2.3.
 Generates static content during build.
+This example is using [gatsby-source-magento2](https://www.gatsbyjs.org/packages/gatsby-source-magento2/ "gatsby-source-magento2") plugin/

 ## 🚀 Quick start